Recent Advances in Fully Dynamic Graph Algorithms: Fully Dynamic Graph Algorithms

-\emph{Arc flags} belong in the category of goal-directed techniques to speed up shortest path computations and have been successfully used in the static setting~\cite{DBLP:journals/jea/BauerDSSSW10}.
-To this end, the set of vertices is partitioned into a number of regions.
-Each edge receives a label consisting of a flag for each region, which tells whether there is a shortest path starting with this edge and ending in the region.
-The technique is related to geometric containers and uses the arc flags to prune a (bidirectional) Dijkstra search.
-Berettini \ea{}~\cite{DBLP:conf/atmos/BerrettiniDD09} were the first to consider arc flags in a dynamic setting, however only for the case of weight increases.
-Their main idea is to maintain a threshold for each edge and region that gives the increase in weight required for the edge to lie on a shortest path.
-On a weight increase, the thresholds are updated and used to determine when to change an arc flag.
-Although this potentially reduces the quality of the arc flags with each update, the experimental evaluation showed that the increase in query time is very small as long as the update sequence is short.
-With respect to the update time, a significant speedup could be achieved over recomputing arc flags from scratch.
 To refresh arc flags more exactly and in a fully dynamical setting, D'Angelo \ea{}~\cite{DBLP:journals/networks/DAngeloDF14} introduced a data structure called \emph{road signs}.
 Road signs complement arc flags and store for each edge $e$ and region $R$ the set of boundary nodes contained in any shortest path starting with $e$ and ending in $R$.
 In case of a weight increase, the algorithm first identifies all affected nodes whose shortest path to a boundary node changed and then updates all road signs for all outgoing edges of an affected node.
 In case of a weight decrease on edge $(u, v)$, the authors observed that all shortest paths containing $(u, v)$ remain unchanged.
 However, shortest paths starting with other outgoing or incoming edges of $u$ might require updates, as well as other paths containing an incoming edge of $u$.
 In an experimental study on road networks, the authors compared their algorithm against one that recomputes arc flags from scratch as well as the algorithm by Berettini \ea{}~\cite{DBLP:conf/atmos/BerrettiniDD09} (\Tool{BDD}).
 To mimic traffic jams and similar occurrences, the weight of a randomly chosen edge increases and then decreases by the same amount, however not necessarily in subsequent updates.
 The evaluation showed that updating both road signs and arc flags is by several factors faster than recomputing arc flags from scratch.
 On instances with weight increases only, the authors showed that their new algorithm outperforms \Tool{BDD} distinctly both for updates and queries.